CodoWIzard/CodoWIzard/README.md

 # 👋 Hey there, I’m Jayden!

 Welcome to my corner of GitHub 🚀
-I’m a **developer, learner, and explorer** who loves computer science, security, and asking big questions.
+I’m a **developer, designer, and explorer** who loves computer science, security, and asking big questions.
 When I’m not building something, I’m probably thinking about how the universe (or code) works.

 ---

 ## 🧠 About Me
-- 💻 Passionate about **software engineering** & **cyber security**
+- 💻 Passionate about **building engaging websites** & **creating unforgettable designs**
-- 📊 Curious about **data science** & **mathematics**
-- 🌱 Currently growing my skills in backend development
-- ⚾ Big baseball fan (on the field or on screen!)
-- 🌿 Plant caretaker & weather enjoyer
+- 🌱 Currently learning **Golang** & getting a deeper understanding of **ReactJS**
+- 💭 I love philosophy and understanding thoughts of others.
+- ⛰️ Enjoying adventure by climbing and hiking

 ---